Tim McCord

 Timothy Todd McCord (born June 28, 1979) is an American musician.
-He is a member of the rock band Evanescence since 2006, playing bass until 2022 when he switched to guitar.
-Previously, McCord played guitar for the band The Revolution Smile from 2000 to 2004.
+He is best known as a member of the rock band Evanescence, which he joined in 2006.
+He played bass for the band until 2022 when he switched to guitar.
+Previously, McCord played guitar for the band The Revolution Smile.
 McCord is also a member of the Japanese music label, Brave Wave Productions.

-Equipment

-McCord uses Ernie Ball MusicMan StingRay basses, Ampeg SVT-4PRO amps and Ampeg 8x10 speaker cabinets.
+Career

+McCord was a guitarist for the band The Revolution Smile.
+In 2006, he joined Evanescence as their bassist.
+In 2022, he switched from bass to guitar.

+McCord is a member of the Japanese music label, Brave Wave Productions.